 Cinnamon comes from the bark of plants from the genus Cinnamomum.
 It is usually labeled Sri Lanka or Ceylon and is considered "true cinnamon."
 It has a mild, sweet flavor.
-Cassia cinnamon, the most common and least expensive -- cassia cinnamon comes from related species.
+Cassia cinnamon, the most common and least expensive–cassia cinnamon comes from related species.
 This is the cinnamon usually found in the home cook's spice cabinet and the one most commonly used in cooking.
 Sometimes, it is labeled Saigon, Vietnamese, or Korintje; these are all types of cassia cinnamon.

 1/2 cup granulated sugar

 1 tablespoon ground cinnamon

 Pour it into a small canning jar with a screw-top lid, another small, lidded container, or a zip-close food storage bag.
 Use as desired.
 Enjoy.